yoanlcq/vek/README.md

 ***

 Indexing on Quaternions.
-Convert them to a `Xyzw` first instead.
+Convert them to a `Vec4` first instead.

 ***